 |1||Monitor for network health and quality||Implementing a plan to monitor and mitigate network health will help ensure a positive user experience in addition to reducing calls to your support desk.||Monitor for network health and quality|

 |2||Drive user momentum and adoption||Encourage user adoption and maintain excitement for Teams with an ongoing adoption plan.||Drive user momentum and adoption|

 |3||Prepare for new functionality||Establishing a change cycle within your organization will ensure you’re ready to manage continual collaboration improvements and realize maximum value.||Prepare for new functionality|

 Our Upgrade Pro content is continually evolving.
 Be sure to check back for the latest guidance, and read the Teams blog.

-If you’re an admin on your Office 365 tenant, you might start seeing upgrade options in your PowerShell cmdlet or Teams & Skype for Business Admin Center.
+If you’re an admin on your Office 365 tenant, you might start seeing upgrade options in your PowerShell cmdlet or Microsoft Teams admin center.
 Having the option to upgrade doesn’t necessarily mean your organization is ready for this change.
 For an optimal user experience, confirm that Teams meets your collaboration and communication requirements, validate that your network is ready to support Teams, and implement your user readiness plan before upgrading users to Teams.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide: